-That's when a dream job opportunity brought her back to her hometown of Boston, where she became the Director of Nursing at Franciscan Children's Hospital — and met a patient in desperate need of a foster parent.
+Then a job opportunity brought her back to her hometown of Boston where she became the Director of Nursing at Franciscan Children's Hospital and she met a patient in desperate need of a foster parent.

 “I came out of the medical unit one day and in the stroller was this beautiful little girl,” Smith recalls.
 “I said to the nurse, ‘Who is this beautiful little angel?'” to which the nurse replied, "This is Gisele."
 For Smith, it was love at first sight.

 Gisele's mother exposed her to narcotics during pregnancy, she was born prematurely at 29 weeks and weighed less than two pounds.

-Smith reserved her personal feelings about the situation knowing the goal was to reunify Gisele with her parents.
-But when the parents began to disengage, it looked like they wouldn’t meet the requirements for reunification.
-Meanwhile, Smith was becoming attached.
+Smith tried keeping her personal feelings reserved, knowing the goal was to reunify Gisele with her parents, but when the parents began to disengage it looked like they wouldn’t meet the requirements for reunification.

 After nine months of Smith fostering Gisele, the state terminated her birth parents' parental rights.
 Smith describes that day as a "sad and emotional" milestone on her journey to parenthood.

 "It hit me, all of a sudden, that my life had changed, my dream was coming true.
-But [also] that somebody else was losing her and that was really hard because it wasn’t intentional.”
+But that somebody else was losing her and that was really hard because it wasn’t intentional.”

 When Gisele's birth parents did not appeal after 30 days, Smith's path to legal parenthood became real.

-“The day I got the phone call with the adoption date was the day that I was jumping up and down,” Smith says.
-“They said ‘October 18th.’
-And it’s my grandmother’s birthday and I just started crying.”
+“The day I got the phone call with the adoption date was the day that I was jumping up and down,” tells Smith.
+“They said ‘October 18th’ and it’s my grandmother’s birthday and I just started crying.”

 When the judge referred to Smith as "mom," it finally sunk in.
 “I think that’s where I realized I was a parent."